 The station flies at an average altitude of 248 miles (400 kilometers) above Earth.
-It circles the globe every 90 minutes at a speed of about 17,500 miles per hour (28,000 kph).
+It circles the globe every 90 minutes at a speed of about 17,500 mph (28,000 kph).
 In one day, the station travels about the distance it would take to go from Earth to the moon and back.
 The space station can rival the brilliant planet Venus in brightness and appears as a bright moving light across the night sky.
 It can be seen from Earth without the use of a telescope by night sky observers who know when and where to look.
 The ISS AstroViewer website tracks the orbit of the space station in real time.

-Five different space agencies representing 15 countries built the $100 billion International Space Station and continue to operate it today.
-NASA, Russia's Federal Space Agency, the European Space Agency, the Canadian Space Agency and the Japan Aerospace Exploration Agency are the primary space agency partners on the project.
+Five different space agencies representing 15 countries built the $100-billion International Space Station and continue to operate it today.
+NASA, Russia's Federal Space Agency (Roscosmos), the European Space Agency, the Canadian Space Agency and the Japan Aerospace Exploration Agency are the primary space agency partners on the project.

 During the space station's major construction phase, some Russian modules and docking ports were launched directly to the orbiting lab, while other NASA and international components (including Russian hardware) were delivered on U.S. space shuttles.
 [Rare Photos: Space Shuttle at Space Station]